All Collections

 Troubleshooting

-These are the reasons why most often symbolication doesn't work:
+These are the most common reasons why symbolication doesn't work:

-• The dSYMs must match the application version.
+• The dSYMs must match the application build.
 If you upload symbols from a different version, they will not work.
-Please note each time a project is archived the symbols files are different, even if the code didn't change.
+If you upload symbols from the same version but a different build, they will also not work.
+Please note that the symbols and files are different each time a project is archived, even if the code didn't change.

-• The dSYMs directory containing all the symbols files needs to be zipped and uploaded as a single file.
+• The dSYMs directory containing all the symbols files must be zipped and uploaded as a single file.
+If you upload multiple files, only the last one will be used.

-• If you're using Bitcode, the dSYM files on your computer will not work.
+• If you're using Bitcode (deprecated), the dSYM files on your computer will not work.
 You need to download them from App Store Connect, because the application is compiled again there and the dSYM files are different.

 Did this answer your question?